UChi-ComPy23/ProjectTemplate/README.md

 ## Checkpoint Report

 In addition to the code you will write, you should prepare a preliminary report.
-This can either be a PDF or a file which can be viewed in a web browser.
-Put your report in the `doc/checkpoint` folder in the repository, which should contain any files and figures, as well as instructions to generate the PDF or html files (if they are generated from LaTeX, Markdown, etc.)
+Put your report in the `doc/checkpoint` folder in the repository and uploaded it to Canvas.

 Your report should have the following sections.
 1. A brief introduction to the topic of your project.
 Cite any resources that contribute to your discussion.